 While wine lovers, collectors, chateau owners, wine makers and others can enjoy arguing which is the best wine of a specific appellation, there is only one wine in the world that is the undisputed best wine in the region.
 We’re not just talking about Bordeaux, we’re talking about any of the world’s wine producing regions.
 That honor goes to Chateau d’Yquem.
 Chateau d’Yquem is the only wine that almost everyone, everywhere agrees stands heads and shoulders above every other wine in the appellation.
 This becomes even more apparent when you’re at Chateau d’Yquem.
 Located on the top of a hill, you really feel like you’re in a different world that looks down on the rest of Bordeaux.

 Chateau d’Yquem is not only the most famous chateau in Sauternes today, the estate has possessed an exalted reputation dating back to the middle ages when d’Yquem was owned by the King of England.
 At the time, the King was also the Duke of Aquitaine.
 Skipping ahead 150 years later, in 1593, a local noble family, Jacques Sauvage, was given feudal tenure over d’Yquem.
 Shortly after taking over the property, the Sauvage family built the present Chateau in Sauternes that we know today.
 It still looks very much as it did in those days.
 It feels like a castle.
+The Sauvage family also changed the grape varieties in the vineyard in 1642 to 100% white wine grapes.
+Prior to 1642, at least 20% of the vines were planted to red wine grapes.

 During the reign of Louis XIV, in 1711 the family, which had now become nobles became the full owners of d’Yquem.
 The head of the family, Leon de Sauvage d’Yquem, was the great grandfather of Francoise Josephine.
 1785 is the year that Chateau d’Yquem became a part of the Lur Saluces family.
 What happened was, in 1785, Francoise Josephine de Sauvage d’Yquem married Count Louis Amedee de Lur Saluces.
 Sadly, just three short years later, the count was killed in a horse riding accident.
 His widow took over and managed d’Yquem from that point forward.